Clubs and Organizations

 Club Latino

-Club Latino is for those who want to serve their community, learn about Hispanic/Latino culture and want to have fun.
-We spend our time doing service activities, kick-back activities and having club meetings where we discuss what we want to do next.
-Join us for free pizza!
+Club Latino is for those who want to serve the community, learn about Hispanic/Latino cultures, and have fun.
+We spend our time doing service activities, kick back activities, and having club meetings where we share information and discuss what we want to do next.

 Cobra Investment Society